Denmark employment visas in 2024

 - Securing corporate finance in the form of a loan, overdraft or simply preferential credit terms are other corporate banking related aspects of doing business in Denmark.

-- Denmark is not considered as a tax haven.
-Denmark is not on the OECD ‘blacklist’ of tax havens (nor the FATF blacklist);
+- Denmark is not considered as a tax neutral jurisdiction.
+Denmark is not on the OECD ‘blacklist’ of tax neutral jurisdiction (nor the FATF blacklist);

 - Banks in Denmark provide the full range of corporate bank account facilities including multiple currencies, internet banking, telephone banking, checking accounts, savings accounts, debit and credit cards, and wealth management services.